kpsychas/word_etymologist/README.md

 Invented words
 --
-Words are invented all the time and there is no easy way to track their origin.
+Words are invented all the time and there is no easy way to track the origin of newly invented words.

 Design Decisions
 ==

+Decisions for automated training
+--

 I chose to create an English word dataset with each word being annotated based on whether its origin is Greek or not.